The 70 best Android apps in 2020: Get the best from your phone

 Getting the most from your phone’s battery is always key.
-Lollipop may have its own set of battery-saving tools, and many phones now offer power-saving modes, but these should be seen as a last resort.
+Android 10 may have its own set of battery-saving tools, and many phones now offer power-saving modes, but these should be seen as a last resort.

 Greenify sits in the background helping to regulate how much battery various apps are using.
 It freezes the apps you tell it to when you’re not using them and instantly defrosts them when you need to gain access.

 Privacy and Security

 As VPNs become more popular, one extremely popular app for your Android device is Express VPN.
 Not only adding privacy to your online activities, with ExpressVPN you can spoof your location, manipulate application data, and more.

 With a seven day free trial, you can use the VPN for one week before you decide to purchase a yearly subscription.

 Automate your phone’s functions for an easy life